Easy-to-use steam irons

 Other useful features

-Irons that steam for a long time are also useful, as you won't have to keep stopping for refilling.
-Sometimes irons that have a longer steam time only dish out steam quite meanly though, meaning you have to press down harder to get a result.
-High steam power is key, so make sure to check our reviews to find one that pumps out steam powerfully.
+Irons that steam for a long time are also useful, as you won't have to keep stopping to refill them.
+Sometimes irons that have a longer steaming time only dish out steam quite meanly though, meaning you have to press down harder to get a result.
+High steam power is key, so make sure to check our reviews to find an iron that pumps out steam powerfully.

 It's also worth looking for an iron with auto shut-off, which means it will automatically turn off if it isn't used for a while.

-For irons, the longer the power cord the better, as it means you have more flexibility in where you can put the iron - over two metres is good.
+For irons, the longer the power cord the better, as it means you have more flexibility in where you can put the iron - more than two metres long is good.

 Easy-to-use steam irons and steam generators - our research

-To select the easiest-to-use irons and steam generators for people with reduced strength, dexterity or sight, we looked at all those models that scored more than 75% overall and have been awarded three or more stars for ease of use, and over four for performance overall.
+To select the easiest-to-use irons and steam generators for people with reduced strength, dexterity or sight, we looked at all those models that scored more than 75% overall and have been awarded three or more stars for ease of use, and more than four for overall performance.

 We then looked for models that have scored highly for using the controls and filling the tank - the things you'll have to do most regularly.

+Next we looked for the lightest models weighing less than 2kg.
 Only the irons and steam generators that meet all of these strict requirements are listed in the table above.